ECB QE: A boost for markets but not a cure for all ills

 The ECB announced full-blown quantitative easing (QE) on 22 January, by confirming that it would inject up to €1 trillion into the eurozone economy through the purchase of eurozone government and corporate bonds.
 The programme will run at the rate of €60bn a month (including the existing ABS and covered bond programmes) until the end of September 2016 or until there is sustained improvement in inflation and inflation expectations.
-The ECB has also improved the terms of its longer-term refinancing operations (cheap loans for banks), cutting the interest rate at which they are offered.

 The market’s reaction so far has not been significant, as the ECB’s move had been anticipated widely.
 It is nonetheless pleasing that the ECB exceeded expectations as government bond purchases alone are likely to amount to around €40-45bn a month or equivalent to around €750bn over an eighteen-month period (the market had expected sovereign bond purchases in the order of €500bn as part of the programme).
 There has been some discussion in the media about the lack of „mutualisation? or risk sharing of the government bond purchases, but we feel that the important issue is the commitment from the ECB to expand its balance sheet.
 Risk sharing was always likely to be a stumbling block, particularly given strong German opposition to the idea, but it should not reduce the effectiveness of the policy in terms of addressing shortterm growth and deflation concerns.
 (Importantly, German policymakers have not questioned the legality of the ECB?s decision to implement sovereign QE, although it is clear that many Germans do not like the ECB?s decision.)